 Joe Isidori, the executive chef of ice-cream shop, Black Tap, aims for moonshots even before a dish is created.
 He creates memorable and shareable moments by designing “milkshakes in partnership with his social media manager” to “create something as eye-catching as it was delicious.”

 One quick and easy step is, of course, for restaurants to provide nutritional information for dishes on their menus.
 One affordable self-service tool is Edamam’s Nutrition Wizard.
-For more in depth information, please visit our website to download the white paper on which this article is based.
+For more in depth information, please download the white paper on which this article is based.